 This course seeks to address student learning through a multicultural context.
 Historical, philosophical, and cultural foundations will be explored.
 Social concerns such as prejudice and stereotyping, cross cultural attitudes, bilingual issues, family and community involvement and their effect on student learning will be examined.
-Field experiences are a part of this course.
+Ten (10) hours of field experiences are required for this course.